sohaibqasem/pass-keeper/README.md

 # pass-keeper
 Node CLI tool for generate and store passwords securely with one **master key**

+## wahts next
+- check the master-password after the user enter it immediately.
+- better Exception handling.
+- improve performance.
+- add new features like clipboard and others.

 ## quick start
 ```sh
 npx passkpr